AugurProject/augur-core/README.md

 You should already have a system-wide installation of python, and it should be set to python-2.7.

-Install the serpent smart contract programming language.\n This can be installed system-wide if available on your OS or distribution.<br>
+Install the serpent smart contract programming language.<br>
+This can be installed system-wide if available on your OS or distribution.<br>
 However, it is recommended to install the dev version of serpent directly from github as your user in your home directory as follows: